zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-liferay-dxp-on-weblogic.md

     mail.session.jndi.name=mail/MailSession
     ```

-DXP references the WebLogic mail session via this property setting.
 If DXP has already been deployed, the `portal-ext.properties` file can be found in the domain's `autodeploy/ROOT/WEB-INF/classes` folder.

 The changes take effect upon restarting the Managed and Admin servers.

-## Deploying DXP on a Managed Server
+## Deploy the WAR

 Follow these steps to deploy DXP:

-1. Verify that the designated Managed Server where DXP is to be deployed on is shut down.
+1. Verify that the designated Managed Server where you're deploying DXP is shut down.
 1. In the Admin Server's console UI, select *Deployments* from the *Domain Structure* box on the left hand side.
 1. Click *Install* to start a new deployment.
 1. Select the DXP WAR file or its expanded contents on the machine.
 Alternatively, upload the WAR file by clicking the *Upload your file(s)* link.
 Click *Next*.
 1. Select *Install this deployment as an application* and click *Next*.
-1. Select the designated Managed Server where DXP is to be deployed and click *Next*.
+1. Select the designated Managed Server where you're deploying DXP and click *Next*.
 1. If the default name is appropriate for the installation, keep it.
 Otherwise, enter a different name and click *Next*.
 1. Click *Finish*.
 1. After the deployment finishes, click *Save* if the configuration is correct.
-1. Start the Managed Server where DXP is deployed on.
+1. Start the Managed Server where you deployed DXP.
 DXP precompiles all the JSPs and then launches.

 If you have a Liferay DXP Enterprise subscription, DXP requests your activation key.
 See [Activating Liferay DXP](../../setting-up-liferay-dxp/activating-liferay-dxp.md).